Certora/soroban-amm-contest-prep/CONTEST.md

 - **Certora folder**:
   - Certora infrastructure is made up of 5 folders listed below.
     - `fees_collector/confs`: configuration files for the tool.
 One example file is provided.
 More can be added if needed.
     - `fees_collector/src/certora_specs`: any specs you write should go here.
-You can add as many files are needed.
+You can add as many files as needed.
     - `fees_collector/src/certora_specs/summaries`: functions that need to be summarized for verification.
     - `fees_collector/src/certora_specs/mocks`: mock implementations needed for verification.
     - `fees_collector/mutations`: mutants folder which will be used to evaluate specs.